What is Mysore?

-Finding a consistent, qualified teacher is important as it is difficult to judge your own progress.
-An impartial and knowledgeable teacher is better suited to help you determine when you are ready for the next posture.
-The teacher provides guidance on how to approach the practice in safe manner by offering experience from their own daily practice.
+An impartial and knowledgeable teacher is helpful to guide you through the practice and help your determine when you are ready for the next posture.
+The teacher provides assistance on how to approach the postures in a safe manner by offering experience from their own daily practice.
 In addition, the teacher can help to hold you accountable and encourage you to work at your full potential.

 Why do you offer classes so early in the morning?

 In the early morning, sattva guna is most prevalent lending to an ideal time for a meditative practice.
 At this hour, the mind is alert, focused, and peaceful.
 The stillness and calmness of your inner being is mirrored by the outside world.
 Waking early in the morning also helps to maintain good health.

 Not a morning person?
 We have daily, evening classes as well to accommodate everyone's schedule.